 1. It can be nearly impossible to reach your target audience

-Thanks to the ever changing algorithms, getting your content in front of you audience is harder than ever.
-Only a small percentage of your followers see what you’re posting every day so the chance they miss out on important content is sky high.
+Thanks to the ever-changing algorithms, getting your content in front of your audience is harder than ever.
+Only a small percentage of your followers see what you’re posting every day so the chance they miss out on important content is sky-high.
 Unless you’re willing to pay to boost your posts, that is.